 - Our Volunteer Dharma Leaders -

 Yong has been practicing acupuncture in Chattanooga since 2006.
 He entered Buddhism originally through Soto Zen before expanding his practice into the Vipassana tradition.
 He has a daily meditation practice and regularly attends meditation retreats including twice sitting month-long retreats at Dharmagiri in South Africa.
 He has also completed the Mindfulness-Based Stress Reduction in Mind-Body Medicine, professional training program under the direction of Dr. Jon Kabat-Zinn and Dr. Saki Santorelli.
 He is currently serving as a Board member for Southern Dharma Retreat Center in North Carolina.
 He has led meditation and mindfulness classes at the Center for Mindful Living, Yoga Landing, Baylor School, UTC, Mountainview Studio and other locations around the city.
-He also co-taught four 8-week courses of MBSR at the Center for Mindful Living and is currently enrolled in the 2-year Community Dharma Leader Training Program at Spirit Rock Meditation Center in California. www.omacupuncturecenter.com
+Yong is a graduate of the 2-year Community Dharma Leader Training Program (CDL5) at Spirit Rock Meditation Center in California and is currently in the 4-year Teacher Training at the Insight Meditation Society in Barre, MA. www.omacupuncturecenter.com

 As well as a diverse career through international performing arts and business, Rod has been teaching for almost 30 years and coaching & mentoring for over a decade.
 He is currently working alongside leading mind/body expert Dr Mark Atkinson creating and delivering the Bulletproof Coach Training program, and has trained with numerous leaders from the worlds of coaching, personal development and Positive Psychology.